rendyanthony/gitlab-ssh-proxy/README.md

 sudo ./setup.sh remove
 ```

-Don't forget to remove the additonal configuration in `/etc/ssh/sshd_config`

 ## <a name="how-does-it-work"></a>How Does it Work

 First we would need to have a `git` user in the host machine.
 When a user connects via SSH, it should be able to somehow redirect/forward the request as the `git` user in the container.